 The capital city of the Czech Republic (or Czechia, depending on who you ask), offers a fascinating blend of modern conveniences and old worldly architecture that’s about as Gotham City as it gets.
 Explore the near-thousand year old Astronomical Clock tower, cross the famed Charles Bridge and take a tour of the grand and imposing Prague Castle, and when all that’s done, hit the town for food and drink and revelry into the night.
 This is the kind of place where wandering the streets and talking to people really will give you insights and life stories to last a lifetime.

-Milan is an interesting place.
+Milan is an interesting place that you must have on your Italy tour list.
 The police carry what look to be machine guns and everyone of all ages appears to be dressed and styled as if they were fresh from this season’s hottest catwalk shows.
 There’s a pace and rhythm to Milan that grips you.
 If you arrive by train from the airport, you will be stepping off onto a platform in the largest train station in Europe.
 It’s mesmerizing.
 Completely unnecessary, of course, I mean why bother with building something that could easily be used as a backup venue should the Colosseum spring a leak, but hey, this is Italy, and bigger is better.
 Then there’s the Duomo, or Milan cathedral, which is the fourth largest cathedral anywhere, not just in Italy, but in the known universe.
 Milan is also where you’ll find Da Vinci’s Last Supper.

 The good thing about visiting Prague and Milan?
 The train journey between the two points includes places like Germany’s Munich and the Principality of Liechtenstein, giving your journey extra options.